vleue/polyanya/README.md

 }
 ```

-The code above will build the following mesh, with polygons marked in green:
+The code above will build the following mesh, with polygons marked in green, and vertices in red:

 ![example mesh](https://raw.githubusercontent.com/vleue/polyanya/main/example-mesh.png)